 Luxury Watch Photoshoot

-On Saturday, September 26th, The Watch Standard sponsored our very first photoshoot and multi-collaboration with influencer, Kyle Car, and other local businesses and talents.
+On Saturday, September 26th 2020, The Watch Standard sponsored our very first luxury watch photoshoot and multi-collaboration with influencer, Kyle Car, and other local businesses and talents.
 That entire day and the weeks leading up to it were fueled by high levels of excitement, adrenaline, pressure, energy, infectious positivity, camaraderie, and so much fun.
 It was an all-day production, with multiple location, backdrop, and wardrobe changes – both planned and unplanned – that kept our whole crew on our toes throughout the entire time.
-We also had a wide array of luxury watches such as Rolex, Panerai, Breitling, and Tudor.
+We also had a wide array of luxury watches such as the Rolex Submariner, Panerai Luminor, Breitling SuperOcean, and Tudor Black Bay.
 As an event planner, I have specialized in mainly weddings as well as large-scale educational seminars over the years.
 Which made coordinating this photoshoot a whole new ballgame for me as far as planning and coordination goes – especially considering the various measures needed to keep the event safe for everybody.
 Nonetheless, it was an exhilarating new “first” for me with no shortage of valuable lessons to apply to the next one.

 An aspiring influencer based in Los Angeles, Kyle Car embodies the luxurious lifestyle and hustle-minded mentality often associated with the city.
 With his focus and tagline as “Watches, Cars, and 🍑’s” we believed a collaboration with Kyle would be a smart move and mutually beneficial for brand promotion.
 The image that Kyle is going for as a social media influencer is very much aligned with The Watch Standard’s mission and purpose of “Setting the Standard of Authentic Excellence” in the watch buying and trading business.
 Our focus was to capture both lifestyle shots of Kyle and the models, as well as stylized product shots of select timepieces from our luxury watch collection worn by each of the influencers.
 Moving from location to location throughout LA, we were able to capture shots of Kyle and the ladies in various settings, wearing various outfits, sporting various watches – exemplifying different contexts of life as an influencer in the city.
 Another integral part of this multi-collaboration was iCar Lifestyles, a LA-based luxury car rental company that supplied a stunning Rolls Royce Ghost for the shoot – really setting a tone of upscale elegance.
 Also on set was a flashy Lamborghini Huracán EVO, which helped achieve the look of luxury from a more modern and sporty objective.
 Even with all these moving parts, our Creative Director, Grace Kim, was able to effectively pull together these many elements to capture each desired shot and angle beautifully.